usc-isi-i2/kgtk/docs/transform/filter.md

 | label-pattern | This pattern applies to the `label` column (or its alias), unless a different column is selected with the `--label PRED_COL` option. |
 | node2-pattern | This pattern applies to the `node2` column (or its alias), unless a different column is selected with the `--node2 OBJ_COL` option. |

-Each of the patterns in a filter can consist of a list of symbols separated using commas, or a regular expression (when `--regex` is specified).
+Each of the patterns in a filter can consist of a list of symbols (words) separated using commas, or a regular expression (when `--regex` is specified).

 A complete filter requires two semicolons (`;;`) with one or more nonempty patterns.
 By default,